samuelzhoux/splunk-itsi-custom-alerts/itsi-slack-alert/README.md

-# Create a custom alert to send a message to Slack
+# Create a custom alert to send messages to Slack

 This custom alert action sends messages to Slack.
-The files referred to in this README exist in the `splunk-itsi-custom-alerts` repository.
+The files referenced in this README file exist in the `splunk-itsi-custom-alerts` repository.

-## Create a Splunk app to hold the alert
+## Create a Splunk app to house the alert
 1. Log in to IT Service Intelligence (ITSI).
 1. In the **App** dropdown, click **Manage Apps**.
 1. Click **Create app**.